Armencho2012/co2/README.md

-# Welcome to your Lovable project
+# Welcome to your CO2 checking project

 ## Project info